amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017/2017-10-23-make-the-future.md

 > Look closely at the card, and you'll see that the chains on the man and woman are loose and could easily be removed.
 The Devil cannot take control without ongoing permission.

 The Devil, far from evil incarnate, is actually the caretaker of those who refuse to take care of themselves.
 Actually, can you think of anything more evil than the act of freely giving up your free will?

+Worrying about the future invites the very fear that the Devil's bondage feeds on.
+With enough practice, it becomes silly to worry about something you feel in control of.

 When faced with a decision, seriously ask yourself, what do you want?
 Which path challenges you towards exalted happiness, and which sounds like the comforting clanking of the limited mobility of chains?